ubi-coro/rpg_esim/wiki/Installation.md

     alias ssim='source ~/setupeventsim.sh'

-From now on, typing `ssim` in a terminal will initialize the simulator workspace (you need to run `bash` first if you want to try this right after editing the `.bashrc` file.
+From now on, typing `ssim` in a terminal will initialize the simulator workspace (you need to run `bash` first if you want to try this right after editing the `.bashrc` file).

 ## Testing

 Congratulations!
 At this point you should be all set to try the simulator.
-Among the [multiple rendering engines available](https://github.com/uzh-rpg/rpg_esim/wiki), we recommend that you start with the [Planar Rendering Engine](https://github.com/uzh-rpg/rpg_esim/wiki/Planar-Renderer) to check that everything is up and running.
+Among the [multiple rendering engines available](../README.md#Available-Rendering-Engines), we recommend that you start with the [Planar Rendering Engine](Planar-Renderer.md) to check that everything is up and running.